 If it was a small matter, you could decide to do nothing.
-Doing nothing does not make you a pushover; rather, it gives you control over your emotional state.
+Doing nothing does not make you a pushover; instead, it gives you control over your emotional state.

 Many people get stuck at this bit.
 They want to defend themselves and stand their ground.

-It might be easier if I flipped the example and pretend that you insulted me.
+It might be easier if I flipped the example and pretended that you insulted me.
 If you insulted me and I decided that it was a small matter, I have two choices;

 - mull it over